 A user configuration (INI) file can function as a BOOTP or DHCP boot file.
-For more information, see "Creating and importing settings with the config file" on page 154.
+For more information, see "Creating and importing settings with the config file" in this manual.

-If neither of these servers is available, see "Device IP Configuration Wizard" on page 165 or "Device IP Configuration Wizard" on page 165.
+If neither of these servers is available, see "Device IP Configuration Wizard" in this manual.